EshwarDhande/NLP_Assignment_1/README.md

-- While crawling the data we made sure each article is added as a new article
+- While crawling the data, we made sure each article was added as a new article

 ---